Showing posts with label truth. Show all posts

 Let Faith Do The Work

-Watching over the bay on a windy day, I observed how easy it was for a seagull to glide forward against the strong wind without flapping its wings.
+Watching over the bay on a windy day, I observed how easy it was for a seagull to glide against the strong wind without flapping its wings.
 I saw other birds vigorously flapping their wings in an attempt to move against the wind.
-In some instances, the wind was too strong for them that instead of gaining ground, they lose some.
+The wind was too strong for them in some instances, so instead of gaining ground, they lost some.
 Observing the seagull gracefully glide compared to the awkward attempt by the other birds flying against the wind brought faith into my mind.

-So many Christians attempt to apply faith to their life in a time of difficulties, however, some end up struggling to a point of discouragement and fall short to rise above.
-The emotional feeling is more of a battle to make faith works rather than to let faith do the work.
+So many Christians attempt to apply faith to their lives in a time of difficulties.
+However, some end up struggling to the point of discouragement and fall short of rising above.
+The emotional feeling is more of a battle to make faith work rather than to let faith do the work.

 "Believe me when I tell you, if your faith is only as big as a mustard seed you can say to this mountain, ‘Move from here to there,’ and it will move.
 You will be able to do anything,” Matthew 17:20 ERV

 Some Christians are like birds that flap their wings hard and vigorously yet become tired and lose ground instead.
-I was one of those birds.
+I was one of those birds and still am on occasion.
 My mind was full of anxiety, doubts, and fear.
-I wanted to believe yet I failed miserably.
+I wanted to believe, yet I failed miserably.
 I would not write this commentary unless I’ve learned an important lesson.
 This is not to put down Christians but primarily an exhortation.
-I share freely as God intended all Christians to do.
+I share freely, as God intended all Christians to do.

-Once and a while we see a Christian going through life as if the wind was behind his/her back when in fact, the wind is strongly against him/her.
-He/her mastered flying like a seagull going through all obstacles that life can throw at him/her.
+Once in a while, we see a Christian going through life as if the wind was behind his/her back when, in fact, the wind is strongly against him/her.
+He/she mastered flying like a seagull going through all obstacles life throws at him/her.
 How does he/she do that?
 What makes this seagull so different from the other birds?

 What makes some Christians face life so differently than any other Christians?
 Is it all in the technique?